 1. Eastern Promises (2007)

 The film follows a British-Russian midwife who helps a Russian girl deliver a baby before she dies.
-In an attempt to find the family, she comes across a diary and steps into the territory of Russian mob and the underlying world of sex slavery.
-A film with the elements of danger, deceit and, abusive father-son relationships, the most striking moment has to be the raw knife fight sequence in the movie.
-Truly a brilliant piece of work that deserves recognition and the top spot on this list.
+In an attempt to find the family, she comes across a diary and steps into the territory of a Russian mob and the underlying world of sex slavery.
+In a film with the elements of danger, deceit, and abusive father-son relationships, the most striking moment has to be the raw knife fight sequence in the movie.
+It is a truly brilliant piece of work that deserves recognition.
+You can check out ‘Eastern Promises’ on HBO Max here.

 Read More: Movies About Slavery